 Treatment & Management of AS

 Certain foods and food components may help manage AS symptoms.
 Some patients may have food sensitivities as well.
 This is especially likely in people with gut symptoms or an IBD diagnosis.
-Maybe the gut microbiome is a mediator of these effects.
+The gut microbiome may be a mediator of these effects.
 In any case, check out our YAC Food Spotlight on Ankylosing Spondylitis.

 While the Spondylitis Association of America and other organizations raise awareness and improve care, our team at Your Autoimmunity Connection connects patients with one another and with available resources.